Zurich Underground Railway: Initial plans

-On 28 March 1949, a private "initiative committee for an Underground Railway in Zürich", led by construction engineer Adolf Weber, submitted an application for a constructing and operating concession to the Federal Post and Railway Department.
-The plan was to build a widespread underground network which would cover 158 stations and have a length of 107 km – including lines from Zürich to Küsnacht, Witikon, Dübendorf, Kloten, Weiningen, Dietikon, Sellenbüren, Adliswil and Thalwil.
+On 28 March 1949, a private "initiative committee for an Underground Railway in Zurich", led by construction engineer Adolf Weber, submitted an application for a constructing and operating concession to the Federal Post and Railway Department.
+The plan was to build a widespread underground network which would cover 158 stations and have a length of 107 km – including lines from Zurich to Küsnacht, Witikon, Dübendorf, Kloten, Weiningen, Dietikon, Sellenbüren, Adliswil and Thalwil.
 After revision, the overall length was reduced to 90 km.
 The required capital investment of approximately two billion Swiss francs was to be supplied from private investors, at an interest rate partly guaranteed by the state.
 Considering the horrendous costs, an acceptance of the application by the Federal Assembly seemed to be unfeasible.
 Thus, the proposal was withdrawn.

-On 30 May 1959, another committee handed in two civic appeals concerning the "realization of the Zürich underground on behalf of all voters".
+On 30 May 1959, another committee handed in two civic appeals concerning the "realization of the Zurich underground on behalf of all voters".
 The first one addressed the city parliament (legislative authority) asking for the provision of 200 000 Swiss Francs that would be used for a report on two underground lines (Enge – Kloten and Altstetten – Tiefenbrunnen), with a total length of 19.7 kilometres.
 Since that type of appeal falls under the responsibility of the city council (executive authority), it was dismissed.
-The second one instructed the city council to solve traffic problems, in a way it would have enabled establishing an operating company for the Zürich underground on a public economical basis.
+The second one instructed the city council to solve traffic problems, in a way it would have enabled establishing an operating company for the Zurich underground on a public economical basis.
 As the city council had already commissioned a report for similar routes, it advised the voters to turn that request down.
 In the following election campaign there were several opinions saying that the plans were unrealistic and not properly thought through.
 According to them, Zürich didn't have the required size for an underground system and the costs ware too high.
 On election day, 14 February 1960, 69.8% (48'502: 20'944 votes) voted against the Zurich underground.